Ten reasons why breast reconstruction is not a boob job!

 When you need a comeback response, sometimes a list is helpful to pull out of your pocket or your brain, so…

 Get more articles from Nancy’s Point in your inbox once a week.
 Click Here.

 Ten reasons not to call breast reconstruction a boob job (of course there are more reasons, but I’ll just go with ten for now).

-5. Speaking as an implant recipient, I’ll just say the darn things are heavy and at times quite uncomfortable.
-They feel nothing like my originals.
-They just don’t.
-I’ll write a more detailed post about this at some point.
+5. Speaking as a former-implant recipient, I’ll just say the darn things were heavy and at times quite uncomfortable.

 5. When you have a boob job, it’s an enhancement choice, not a salvage job.
 Big difference.